Campinas Cathedral shooting: Victims

-Suspect
+Perpetrator

 Police released the name of the perpetrator as Euler Fernando Grandolpho, a 49-year-old systems analyst with no known criminal record.

 According to the police, despite the shooter's profession being a systems analyst, his civil identification form states that he was an advertiser.
 Grandolpho also worked as a prosecutor's assistant at the Public Ministry of the State of São Paulo and was exonerated in July 2014.
-A profile on a social network says that he studied at UNIP and Colégio Técnico da Unicamp.
+A profile on a social network says that he studied at UNIP and Technical High School of Campinas.

 Grandolpho had no criminal record, but he filed police reports for persecution and insults.
 According to the Civil Police, the family reported that the shooter was quite a recluse, used to stay in his room, rarely left the house and was undergoing treatment for depression.
 Family members also feared he would "commit suicide."
 There were no relationships between the shooter and the victims, and he was not a regular at the Metropolitan Cathedral.